idtx314/mill_controller/README.md

 5. You will need to home the X-Carve before it is ready to use.
 Type `$H` and press `Enter`.
 You will not see the text you type, but the X-Carve should begin seeking its home position.

 6. Once the X-Carve has homed, an `ok` will appear in your terminal.
 The X-Carve is now ready to receive further commands.
-A full list of supported commands can be found [at https://github.com/gnea/grbl/wiki/Grbl-v1.1-Commands], and definitions of the Gcode commands can be found [at https://www.cnccookbook.com/g-code-m-code-reference-list-cnc-mills/].
+A full list of Grbl supported commands can be found [at https://github.com/gnea/grbl/wiki/Grbl-v1.1-Commands], and definitions of the Gcode commands can be found [at https://www.cnccookbook.com/g-code-m-code-reference-list-cnc-mills/].

 ### Resetting the Workspace Origin
 The origin of the X-Carve standard workspace has been designated as being in the bottom left of the 500mm by 500mm silkscreen grid drawn on the X-Carve base board, from the perspective of a person standing in front of the X-Carve and looking directly at it.
 The official designation of this workspace is G54.
 Should the origin need to be reset at some point, follow these instructions.